 This really depends on what you are trying to achieve with your software and IT in your business.
 For example, if you’re looking for basic Windows functions, Office Programs and storage space a SaaS solution may be better.

 PaaS is really about allowing your business to develop in-house programs and scale in line with demand.
 This does not mean you have to have a full-time IT department in your business to benefit from the flexibility of a PaaS service, but it is unlikely you would utilise PaaS if you did not have a need to develop customisable software.

 The alternatives to a PaaS solution would be SaaS (Software as a Service) or IaaS (Infrastructure as a Service).
 Briefly, SaaS offers a simpler, straightforward offering, where the client pays for software only, such as Microsoft Office 365.
 IaaS on the other hand is the opposite to SaaS, and provides underlying infrastructure, such as virtualised servers to the client.

 We offer IT Consulting Services to Small and Medium sized Businesses.

 Organise a Free IT Consultation

-If you would like to discuss ways to utilise IT in your business we offer a free consultation to new and potential clients.
+If you would like to discuss ways to utilise IT managed services and solutions in your business we offer a free consultation to new and potential clients.
 Feel free to contact us today.